nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Notes:

-- Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `add n/NAME`, `NAME` is a parameter which
-  can be used as `add n/John Doe`.
+- Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

 - Items in square brackets are optional. e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

-- Items with `…` after them can be used multiple times including zero times. e.g. [t/TAG]…​ can be used as   (i.e. 0
-  times), t/friend, t/friend t/family etc.
+- Items with `…` after them can be used multiple times, including zero. e.g. [t/TAG] …​ can be used (i.e. 0 or more times), t/friend t/family etc.
 - Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is
-  also
-  acceptable.
+  also acceptable.
-- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be
-  ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 ### Viewing help : `help`

-Lists out all the commands available, along with a brief description
+Lists out all the commands available, along with a brief description.

 Format: `help`

 ### Undoing previous command: `undo`

 Reverts the patient records to the state before the previous command was executed.

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The initial starting state will be upon
+launch of HospiSearch application.
+Undo can be executed up to the initial starting state.

 Format: `undo`

 ### Redoing previous undo: `redo`

 Reverts the patient records to the state before the previous undo was executed.

 Format: `redo`

 ### Adding patient record: `add`